maueroats/nsml-documents/hosting/written-script.md

 # NSML Written Script

+Note whether or not the room has a visible clock, and use that information as you read the "[closing](#2-closing)".

-As students enter the room, remind them that they are not allowed to have a cell phone with them.
-Instruct anyone with a cell phone to return it to their team’s homeroom.
+As students enter the room, remind them that they are not allowed to have a smart watch or cell phone with them.
+Instruct anyone with such a device to return it to their team’s homeroom.

 > Please turn off any smart devices.
-Any cell phones should be returned to the classroom.
-If your cell phone or smart device is heard during the contest, your contest will be disqualified.
+You may not be wearing a smart watch.
+Cell phones and smart watches should be returned to your homeroom.
+If your device is heard during the contest, you will be disqualified from this event.

 Announce the grade level and check to see that every team is represented.